Fulham and DR Congo

-ISC negotiated the transfer of Neeskens Kebano from KRC Genk to Fulham.
+ISC negotiated the transfer of Neeskens Kebano from KRC Genk to Fulham in summer 2016.
 Representing Fulham, ISC secured the transfer of the player on a three-year contract, with Fulham retaining an option for an additional 12 months.

 The 24-year-old attacking midfielder, who can operate in a variety of roles, arrived for an undisclosed fee.Born in France, Kebano spent time at the illustrious Clairefontaine academy, where he attracted the attention of Paris Saint-Germain.
 After some time with ASA Montereau, he joined the French giants’ youth setup in the summer of 2006.